tianocore/edk2-pytool-extensions/docs/developing.md

     INFO: If you only want to test a single file you can supply that path at the end and then only that module will be run.

+    Coverage is uploaded to `codecov.io`.
+    For more information, review `coverage.md` in the docs folder.

 4. Look at the reports
     * pytest_report.html
     * cov_html/index.html